aridjayarecipes/cutesrecipes.web.app/content/post/1937-easiest-way-to-make-perfect-crispy-brussel-sprouts.md

 recipeinstructions:
 - "Rinse Brussels"
 - "Cut brussels in half and cut off stocks"
 - "Put in a bowl add olive oil (or oil of choice) I also add a little butter for flavor.
 Little goes a long way...
-Don't want them soggy"
+Don&#39;t want them soggy"
 - "Add seasoning, sea salt, pepper and garlic powder.
 Cook in oven preaheated to 475° for 15 min"
 - "Cut up lemon for garnish and squeeze lemon juice.
 Flips brussels over.
 Cook till liking I usually add another ten minutes"
 - "Enjoy😊"